CMSConnect/tutorial-tensorflow-matmul/README.md

 Let us utilize the `tutorial` command.
 In the command prompt, type

-	 $ tutorial tf-matmul  (Copies input and script files to the directory tutorial-tf-matmul)
+	 $ tutorial tensorflow-matmul  (Copies input and script files to the directory tutorial-tf-matmul)

-This will create a directory `tutorial-tf-matmul` with the following files
+This will create a directory `tutorial-tensorflow-matmul` with the following files

     tf_matmul.py            (Python program to multiply two matrices using tensorflow package) tf_matmul.submit        (HTCondor Job description file)